donavon/lloop/README.md

 ## How do I get it?

-Llet's quickly get this out of the way.
+Let's quickly get this out of the way.
 How do I get your aweome code?

 ```sh
 $ npm i --save lloop